taoteh1221/healthy-homemade-freezable-meals/README.txt

 32oz frozen chopped spinach (2x 16oz packages)

-OPTIONAL - 16oz frozen corn (SKIP 1 BAG OF SPINACH ABOVE, OR IT MAY NOT FIT IN CROCKPOT!)
+OPTIONAL - 16oz frozen corn OR diced carrots (SKIP 1 BAG OF SPINACH ABOVE, OR IT MAY NOT FIT IN CROCKPOT!)

 30oz can of diced tomatoes (2x 15oz cans)